 Chaired by Women for Women International

-This session will actively engage participants in three expert-led round tables focused on practical approaches that maximize women's economic empowerment, reduce risks and improve resilience.
+This session actively engaged participants in three expert-led round tables focused on practical approaches that maximize women's economic empowerment, reduce risks and improve resilience.

-After an introduction to the approach, participants will discuss replication and scaling up, any contextual adaptations and ways to maximize resilience.
-We are excited to have you join us.
+After an introduction to the approach, participants discussed replication and scaling up, any contextual adaptations and ways to maximize resilience.

 Agency for Women and Girls as a Path Toward Resilience